clkasd/JoystickView/README.md

 # JoystickView
-JoystickView for Android
+A JoystickView library for Android with an example

 Joystick controller for android applications.